Glitch Protocol (GLCH) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Glitch Protocol Historical Price

-According to the latest data gathered on Glitch Protocol live price page, the current price of Glitch Protocol is 0.0037245USD.
-The circulating supply of Glitch Protocol(GLCH) is 70.14M GLCH , giving it a market capitalization of $261.40K.
+According to the latest data gathered on Glitch Protocol live price page, the current price of Glitch Protocol is 0.00343803USD.
+The circulating supply of Glitch Protocol(GLCH) is 70.14M GLCH , giving it a market capitalization of $241.15K.

 The Glitch Protocol Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GLCH based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.